Army Judge

 When Standing Out Breaks the Standard: Accent vs. Authority in Regulation Drill

-DrillMasterJudge Training, Judging, Regulation Drill Leave a Comment
+DrillMasterJudge Training, Regulation Drill Leave a Comment

 In regulation drill, excellence is not demonstrated by visibility—it is demonstrated by compliance.
 Yet in competitive environments, a recurring behavior has emerged: teams introduce subtle pauses before flanking movements, exaggerate foot sweeps on facing movements, or add slight timing accents that are not prescribed by doctrine.
 These additions are often intentional, designed to “stand out” to judges when technical execution …